Papa Murphy’s Franchise Costs: Estimated Initial Investment (Item 7, 2023 FDD)

 8. Miscellaneous Development Service Fees: $0 to $1,270

 🚀How to Find, Vet & FUND a Good Franchise.
 Watch Our Webinar Live or the Recording Later (Register Now – It's Free)

 - Inventory is required as outlined in the Operations Manual.
 Payments for the Inventory are made to suppliers, not the franchisor.
 The time and method of payment is determined by the contract between you and the supplier.

 10. Initial Marketing Fees and Expenses – 6 Months: $15,000

 - If the franchisor requires you to enter into a Development Billing Agreement with it, you will reimburse it for amounts it pays third-party vendors for development and build-out, and new store marketing/grand opening of the Franchised Store.
 The franchisor will deduct these costs from your bank account via ACH.
 Such purchases are a pass-through expense.

 11. Franchise Premises Rent – 3 Months: $9,000 to $11,700

 - You are solely responsible to obtain and pay for a location for the franchise (“Franchise Premises”).
 The cost of purchasing or leasing Franchise Premises varies with its location and size.

-- The franchisor requires you to retain an approved bookkeeping and payroll service for the first year of operation of the Franchised Store.
+- The franchisor requires you to retain a bookkeeping and payroll service that meets its criteria for the first year of operation of the Franchised Store.

 - They may include attorney’s fees, license fees, deposits, sales tax bonds (where required), recruiting expenses, employee wages, and supply expenses.